Go van Gogh

-We are currently accepting applications for 2016-2017 Go van Gogh® school outreach volunteers.
-To fill out an application, please click here.
-Applications are due by Thursday, September 8.
+Recruitment has ended for the 2016-2017 school year.
 If you have questions about the Go van Gogh® volunteer program, e-mail aorkin@DMA.org.

 DMA docents conduct weekly tours of the Museum’s collection and exhibitions for groups of visitors ranging from elementary school students to adult visitors.
 The knowledge and strategies for conducting tours are accumulated over a yearlong training program consisting of lectures, gallery talks, and workshops led by staff and outside experts.

 We seek applicants who have a desire to communicate the power of art to others.
 A degree in art history is not required.
 We ask that all docents commit to remaining in the program for a minimum of two years.
 Docents attend weekly trainings every Monday, September-May.